Docs/Getting Started/Platform Overview

 Practice Mode

 Code review challenges where developers find vulnerable code blocks and select the correct fix.
-Available in 7 backend languages, 3 frontend frameworks, and 2 mobile platforms.
+Available across seven backend languages, six frontend stacks (React, Vue, Angular — each in TypeScript and JavaScript), and two mobile platforms.

 Learn Mode